Dime Mystery Magazine: Contents and reception

 For the first year, Dime Mystery focused on straightforward detective and mystery fiction.
 The title was initially Dime Mystery Book Magazine, and the selling point, as the cover declared, was "A New $2.00 Detective Novel".
 The novels were complete in each issue, rather than serialized.
 The cover art reinforced this message by depicting a hardcover book, with the detective or mystery scene painted as the cover of the book.
 The short fiction included abridged reprints of stories by Edgar Wallace in his "J.G.
 Reeder" series.
 The lead character, Reeder, had been a prosecutor in London in the stories' original publication in Flynn's magazine in the 1920s, but for Dime Mystery all the British references were eliminated, and Reeder became a district attorney.

 Dime Mystery competed with two magazines that also published a complete novel in each issue: Detective Novels Magazine and Detective Classics.
 Both were published by Fiction House and, although both cost twice as much as Dime Mystery, at 20 cents, they were well-established, reprinting long stories by well-known writers such as Edgar Wallace, Leslie Charteris, and Ellery Queen.
 By comparison, according to Jess Nevins, a historian of horror fiction, Dime Mystery's fiction was "slow, boring, and unpopular".
 Rather than giving up on the magazine, which would have meant losing its second-class mailing permit, Steeger decided to change its focus to horror.
 Steeger was inspired by performances he had seen at the Grand Guignol Theater in Paris, which provided gory dramatizations of murder and torture.
 The title was changed to Dime Mystery Magazine in July 1933, and the new policy took effect with the October 1933 issue.
 There were no more complete novels; the word "Book" had already been dropped from the cover two issues earlier.
 Rogers Terrill, the editor, now wanted lead stories no longer than about thirty-five thousand words, instead of about fifty-five thousand words.
 Terrill outlined what he was looking for in the August 1933 issue of Writer's Digest, which was read by many of the writers he was trying to attract: apparently supernatural mysteries, but "no matter how grotesque, there must be a logical explanation".
 Terrill also gave his authors a working definition of the terms he was using: "Horror is what a girl would feel if, from a safe distance, she watched the ghoul practice diabolical rites upon a victim.
-Terror is what the girl would feel if, on a dark night, she heard the steps of the ghoul coming toward here and knew she was marked for the next victim.
+Terror is what the girl would feel if, on a dark night, she heard the steps of the ghoul coming toward her and knew she was marked for the next victim.
 Mystery is the girl wondering who done it and why."